tvsmith150snhu/SNHU-CS-Capstone/README.md

 ##### Software Engineering and Security

 I entered the Computer Science Program at Southern New Hampshire University in September of 2017 and continued that trek for five years while working a full-time career and supporting a family.
 I have learned how computer hardware, software and applications work in concert to provide problem solving tools for small and large business and personal users as well.
 At the base of these problem solving tools are well written and informatively commented code that afford computer scientists not only the ability to solve the problem, but allows others to enhance the code and make it better or more versatile to solve other problems or modernize it for future endeavors.
 This explores strategies for building collaborative environments that enable diverse audiences to support organizational decision making in the field of computer science and is shown in the Software Design and Engineering artifact presented in this portfolio in which I enhance the original authentication program written in Java by writing it in Python and improving the MD5 hash function’s speed, reducing resource utilization on the computer’s hardware.
 This artifact also demonstrates how I have developed a security mindset that anticipates adversarial exploits in software architecture and designs to expose potential vulnerabilities, mitigate design flaws, and ensure privacy and enhanced security of data and resources by creating the MD5 authentication and reducing the amount of resources necessary to run it.
 This artifact presentation also includes a flowchart and demonstrated my ability to design, develop, and deliver professional-quality oral, written, and visual communications that are coherent, technically sound, and appropriately adapted to specific audiences and contexts.
-These artifacts demonstrate my strength and ability to develop and maintain code in multiple coding languages and produce flowcharts or in some cases Pseudocode.
+These artifacts demonstrate my strength and ability to develop and maintain code in multiple coding languages and produce flowcharts or in some cases Pseudocode, which is included in Milestone Three.

 ##### Data Structures and Algorithms

 As a working professional, I hope to solidify my future as a computer scientist in my existing career and possibly advance into a more lucrative career, should the opportunity present.
 As data increases and technology advances, computer scientists will prevail as pillars within most if not all industries and be necessary to contend and maintain complex business systems.
 Being able to design and evaluate computing solutions that solve a given problem using algorithmic principles and computer science practices and standards appropriate to its solution, while maintaining  the trade-offs involved in design choices is paramount.
 I demonstrate my ability to construct and work with algorithms and data structures in my Binary Search Tree algorithm artifact written in the C++ language.
 The original algorithm searches files in the CSV format, while the enhanced algorithm is written in the Python language and searches an XLSX formatted file using traversal method in a more efficient manner.
 These artifacts demonstrate my strength to work with algorithms and data structures as a competent computer scientist.
+It also includes Pseudocode and demonstrates my ability to plan and produce that type of code.

 ##### Databases